 "See you later, Alphonse!"
 Waving her goodbye, she was getting ready to enter the small cafe, when a gloved hand reached for the door handle before she could even register it, nearly knocking her out of the way.
 Sputtering in surprise, she saw a flash of golden hair tied in a ponytail, brush by her without so much as an, 'Excuse me' or 'Move' said on their way by.
 Winry was never mean spirited by nature and had always been a fairly courteous person, but she found herself offended and angry by this impolite behavior.
 Walking in after the person, she went to tap the shoulder of the instigator, intent on giving them a piece of her mind.
 Noting the ponytail, she spoke before her fingers had physically touched them, to get their attention.

 "Excuse me miss?"
-Speaking in a sharp tone for her, Winry waited for the lady to face her.
+Speaking with a sharpness despite the seemingly polite words, Winry waited for the lady to face her.
 However, when the 'lady' turned to meet her steady glare, she was shocked silent by the man in front of her having the most strikingly stunning face.
 For the second time that day, she was looking into the most uncommonly colored, honey golden eyes she had ever seen.
 Was this whole campus littered with gorgeous men?
-Well, he would have been gorgeous if not for his hard eyes, and flat frowning mouth.
+Well, he would have been gorgeous if not for his hard eyes and flat frowning mouth.
 Eyebrow raising at her lack of words, Winry searched for what she had originally been ready to say, coming up depressingly empty.
 She felt a furious blush rise to her cheeks at having referred to this man as a woman.
 In an almost uncivil tone, he spoke.

 "As you can clearly see I'm not a miss, so what do you want?"
 Instantly the heat of her former irritation doused any attraction she may have been momentarily confused with.
 His cocky demeanor was enough to put her off alone.